vinsidious/gac/ROADMAP.md

    - [x] Improve error handling for git stash operations
    - [ ] Add more granular error recovery mechanisms
    - [x] Replace empty string returns with proper error objects
-   - [x] Improve error message clarity with specific remediation steps
+   - [ ] Improve error message clarity with specific remediation steps
-   - [x] Consolidate exception handling patterns
+   - [ ] Consolidate exception handling patterns

-4. **Enhanced Testing**

-   - [x] Increase test coverage (cache module now at 93%)
-   - [x] Fix core testing infrastructure for cache module
-   - [x] Fix test failures in AI utils module
-   - [ ] Add integration tests with actual API calls (using mocks)
-   - [ ] Create more test fixtures for different git scenarios
-   - [ ] Implement property-based testing for commit message generation
-   - [x] Add tests for edge cases and error conditions
-   - [ ] Add end-to-end workflow tests with real git repositories
-   - [ ] Reduce reliance on mocks for more realistic testing

-### Medium-term Goals

-1. **Feature Enhancements**

-   - [x] Add support for conventional commits format
-   - [x] Enhance conventional commit quality to improve structure and detail
-   - [x] Improve one-liner commit consistency with the same style conventions as regular messages
-   - [x] Improve prompt display formatting
-   - [ ] Implement customizable commit templates
-   - [ ] Add support for multilingual commit messages
-   - [ ] Create interactive mode for refining generated messages
-   - [ ] Add semantic versioning support for commit message analysis
-   - [ ] Make hard-coded constants configurable (e.g., `MAX_DIFF_TOKENS`)
-   - [ ] Implement more robust string processing for commit message cleaning

-2. **Provider Expansion**

-   - [x] Add initial support for Ollama via configuration
-   - [x] Complete Ollama integration with direct API calls
-   - [x] Support for Anthropic's Claude 3 Sonnet and Opus
-   - [ ] Integrate more specialized code-focused models
-   - [ ] Add support for local code analysis models
-   - [ ] Implement model performance benchmarking
-   - [ ] Improve provider abstraction to reduce provider-specific code
-   - [ ] Add automatic fallback to alternative providers on failure

-3. **User Experience Improvements**
-   - [x] Implement a configuration wizard
-   - [x] Add colorized output
-   - [x] Create progress indicators for API calls
-   - [ ] Add command completion for shells
-   - [ ] Develop a web-based configuration interface
-   - [ ] Create a VS Code/IDE extension
-   - [ ] Simplify model and provider configuration for users
-   - [ ] Improve handling of large repositories with better progress indicators
-   - [ ] Add detailed debug mode for troubleshooting

 ## Current Sprint Focus

-- Refactor `core.py` into smaller, focused modules
-- ~~Standardize error handling across all modules~~ (Completed)
-- Address f-string linter error in `core.py`
-- Extract duplicated code into reusable helper functions

-## Next Sprint Focus

-- Improve testing with focus on edge cases and error conditions
-- Enhance cache implementation with thread safety
-- ~~Replace empty string returns with proper error objects~~ (Completed)
-- ~~Improve error message clarity with specific remediation steps~~ (Completed)
+- [ ] Complete the simplification of workflow.py by breaking it into smaller components
+- [ ] Integrate the new commit_manager.py and git_operations.py files
+- [ ] Ensure all entry points use the centralized logging configuration
+- [ ] Remove redundant compatibility functions once testing is updated

+## Long-term Vision

+Our simplified vision is to focus on:

+1. **Core Functionality**: Generate excellent commit messages using AI
+2. **Simplicity**: Maintain a clean, easy-to-understand codebase
+3. **Reliability**: Ensure the tool works consistently across environments

+## Explicitly Not Planned

+We've decided against these items to maintain a focused, streamlined tool:

+- ~~Adding new AI providers (will maintain current providers only)~~
+- ~~Command completion for shells~~
+- ~~Web-based configuration interface~~
+- ~~VS Code/IDE extensions~~
+- ~~Interactive mode for refining generated messages~~
+- ~~Semantic versioning support~~
+- ~~Multilingual commit messages~~

 ## Completed Items

-- Basic implementation with multiple LLM providers
+- [x] Basic implementation with multiple LLM providers
-- Command-line interface with various options
+- [x] Command-line interface with various options
-- Python file formatting with black and isort
-- Interactive prompts for commit and push actions
+- [x] Interactive prompts for commit actions
-- Optimized token usage for large diffs with smart truncation and file prioritization
+- [x] Optimized token usage for large diffs with smart truncation and file prioritization
-- Support for conventional commits format (--conventional flag)
+- [x] Support for conventional commits format (--conventional flag)
-- Improved error handling with specific error types, better messages, and automatic retries
+- [x] Improved error handling with specific error types and better messages
-- Colorized output for better user experience and readability
+- [x] Colorized output for better user experience and readability
-- Fixed test failures and improved test reliability
-- Implemented caching for repeated operations with high test coverage (93%)
+- [x] Implemented caching for repeated operations
-- Increased test coverage for core modules
-- Fixed git module's project description and staged diff functions
-- Improved run_subprocess function to handle errors consistently
-- Added dynamic progress indicators for API calls with real-time status updates
+- [x] Added dynamic progress indicators for API calls
-- Fixed test failures in AI utils module by improving mocking techniques
-- Improved mocking for user input in core module tests with more resilient fixtures
-- Added safety mechanism to prevent real git commands during testing
-- Enhanced conventional commit message quality with detailed multi-bullet point format
-- Added token count display for truncated files to improve diagnostics
-- Improved one-liner commit consistency with the same style conventions as regular messages
-- Improved error handling for git stash operations
-- Added full support for local Ollama models with direct API integration
+- [x] Added full support for local Ollama models with direct API integration
-- Improved prompt display formatting with dynamic "=" underline
-- Added visual indicator for LLM prompt creation with emoji and blue info message
-- Created standardized error handling module with consistent exit codes and user-friendly messages
-- Added comprehensive error documentation with examples and best practices
-- Implemented test coverage for error handling, including edge cases and error conditions
+- [x] Removed core.py entirely as it was just a wrapper
+- [x] Simplified main.py to be a lightweight compatibility wrapper around cli.py
+- [x] Extracted commit message generation into a separate CommitManager class
+- [x] Extracted git operations into a separate GitOperationsManager class
+- [x] Removed the edit option from commit messages to simplify the workflow
+- [x] Removed the confusing test mode flag